Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/README.md

 - Django's UserPassesTestMixin is used to limit access based on certain permissions i.e. to ensure users can only edit/delete recipes and comments for which they are the author.
 If the user doesn't pass the test they are shown an HTTP 403 Forbidden error.

 ### Form Validation
-If incorrect or empty data is added to a form, the form won't submit and a warning will appear to the user informing them what field raised the error.
+All fields in the contact form are required.
+If a user attempts to submit the form without this information,  or empty data is added to a form, the form won't submit and a warning will appear to the user informing them what field raised the error.

 ### Database Security
 The database url and secret key are stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to Github.